Winifred McGlamery: Personal life

-Josie Winifred "Winnie" McGlamery was born on July 26, 1887 in Churchville, Virginia, to Rudolph Fayette and Mary Jane (Jackson) McGlamery.
+Josie Winifred "Winnie" McGlamery was born on July 26, 1887, in Churchville, Virginia, to Rudolph Fayette and Mary Jane (Jackson) McGlamery.
 McGlamery was one of seven siblings, and after the death of her mother in 1895 and her father in 1898, was sent to live with her grandparents, James W. and Elizabeth Jackson.
 McGlamery continued to pursue her education, completing high school and eventually teaching stenography at Butcher's Business College in Beaver Falls, Pennsylvania.
 Before her years as an academic and geologist, McGlamery moved frequently and worked various jobs around the country, most notably as a private secretary and bookkeeper for the president of Elizabeth College in North Carolina.

-McGlamery went to the University of North Carolina at Chapel Hill from 1915-1918 and transferred to Goucher College where she majored in English, graduating in 1919.
+McGlamery went to the University of North Carolina at Chapel Hill from 1915 to 1918 and transferred to Goucher College where she majored in English, graduating in 1919.
 After graduating, she enrolled into the geology graduate program at Johns Hopkins University, and completed her studies in 1925.
 It was during her time here at Johns Hopkins that she would meet Walter B. Jones, an influential figure in geology, who would go on to become Alabama's State Geologist in 1927.
 Scientists such as Florence Bascom and Edward Wilber Berry are said to have had strong influences affecting her pursuit of geology, however, a direct and personal relationship to Bascom has never been confirmed.
 Beyond geology, McGlamery was an avid fan of horseback riding and exploring the countryside.
 Both interests aided her skills and knowledge during her time as a field researcher in the 1930s.

-McGlamery officially retired by 1970 at the age of 83, and passed away in 1977 at the LaRocca Nursing home.
+McGlamery officially retired by 1970 at the age of 83, and died in 1977 at the LaRocca Nursing home.